rod-trent/Copilot-for-Security/Prompts/Promptbooks/Phishing_Campaign.md

 # Phishing Campaign

-Required Plugins: -*insert plugin names required for this content*-
+Required Plugins: *Natural Language to Defender 365 KQL*

 To expose a phishing campaign in an environment using Copilot for Security, you could use the following series of prompts: